DrakirL/DrakirL.github.io/p10/class/wizard.md

 ???

 ### Level 9: ???
-You can cast any Spell as if you knew it.
-(PHRASING?) <br>
+You may at any point call to mind any one spell you don't already know and cast it as if you did, expending a Spell Slot as normal. <br>
 You can use this feature once per Adventure.
 (PHRASING?)

 ## Wizard Subclass: School of Abjuration
-THEME: Sometimes you fight fire with fire.
-Sometimes you fight fire with a fire extinguisher.
+THEME: Sometimes you must fight fire with fire.
+Most of the time, a fire extinguisher would be better.

 ### Level 1: Abjuration Savant
 At each level, you learn one Arcane Abjuration Spell of a Rank equal to your Level. <br>
 In addition, the time and cost required to make a Spell Scroll is halved, provided the spell is an Abjuration Spell.
 ### Level 1: Arcane Ward
 You have 2 * LV extra HP in a ward.
-Expend a Spell Slot to cast an Abjuration Spell to restore 2 * Rank HP to it.
+Expend a Spell Slot to cast an Abjuration Spell to restore *Rank HP to it.
 (PHRASING?)

 ### Level 3: ???
 When a creature you can see within 30? feet of you would take damage, you may use 1 Action to extend your Ward to it, absorbing damage as if it belonged to that creature.
 (PHRASING?)